You have reached the Hoffman Center for the Arts Submittable home.

 We are a non-profit organization dedicated to the arts, culture, and education based in Manzanita Oregon.
 Listed below are the projects we sponsor for writers and artists with connections to the north Oregon Coast.

 The North Coast Squid is a literary magazine showcasing work of writers and artists who live in our community or have a strong connection to the area.
 The submission period for the upcoming issue is June 1-30, 2023.

 Word & Image pairs 12 writers and 12 artists for a collaborative project that results in an exhibition and a book of linked artwork and writing.
-The submission period for the 2022 project was April 1-30, 2022 and is now closed.
+Submissions for the next project will be accepted Spring 2024.

 "Community Writes" is an online quarterly publication of the Hoffman Center for the Arts.
 Writers with a connection to north Oregon coast communities are invited to share writing that focuses on a different topic each month.

 - Writing is accepted in the categories of fiction, nonfiction, essay, memoir, and poetry.

 - up to 800 words.